INDEPENDENT

 The first thing that any independent hotel must do, in order to compete with the OTAs and large hotel groups on equal terms, is to offer online booking on their website.
 There are dozens of software solutions available for small hotels – just google on "hotel booking engines" or something similar.
 Some charge a one-time fee for the purchase of the software, and setting it up, others charge a flat-rate booking fee, others take a small commission: but they are all more economical than paying a hefty commission to OTAs. iHi does not recommend any particular booking engine, as we have not tried them out.

 The second thing to do is to ensure a good Internet visibility for your hotel.
 This is not so easy if your location is "London", but easier if it is "Banbury", and easier still if it is "Little Froghampton".... at least, for people searching on the Internet for these places.
-An internet presence can be consolidated by listing a hotel with local directories, and visitor traffic can be generated as well by listing it with directories like Independent-Hotels.info which show up well on search engines, offer listings at reasonable rates, even free, and do not take any commission.
+An internet presence should also be consolidated by listing a hotel with local directories, and visitor traffic can be generated as well by listing it with directories like Independent-Hotels.info which show up well on search engines, offer listings at reasonable rates, even free, and do not take any commission.

 The future of hotel booking is certainly online, and hopefully not only with commission-based portals.
 But that depends on hotel owners; if they continue to rush headlong into the arms - or jaws - of large OTAs, in the belief that this is the only way to boost bookings, then they are playing the OTAs' game; it's a high-cost strategy.
-If they look around on the Internet for other low-cost alternatives, and help these to grow, then they are doing themselves a favour in the long run.
+If they look around on the Internet for other low-cost or free alternatives, and help these to grow, then they are doing themselves a favour in the long run.

 Travellers: Recommend a good and calm independent hotel in France, Spain, Italy or the UK.